protocolguild/documentation/docs/03-onchain-architecture.md

 The Guild uses [DAOhaus'](https://daohaus.club/) Moloch V3 contracts for onchain governance.
 The DAO includes all Guild members, with one person one vote, including vote delegation.

 The DAO does not keep track of member weights, nor does it hold any funds.
 Currently, it is only used to ratify changes to the membership onchain.
 These changes are then processed by the Guild’s multisig (by updating the split contract).

-In the future, the Moloch DAO will also be used to control + update the Split contract directly (instead of the multisig).

 **Proposal flow:**
 - Once a quarter, “Signal Proposals” are used to ratify changes to the membership onchain, which adjusts the DAO’s members in bulk (i.e. adding and removing members)